51+ Fun Fall Activities for Teens and Families (2026)

 White bowl of chicken noodle soup on a wooden table.

-8. Create a hot (non-alcoholic) apple cider bar
+6. Create a hot apple cider bar (non-alcoholic)

-Hot apple cider on its own can be boring, but there are so many fun ways to dress it up.
-Check Pinterest for new ideas for apple cider toppings and snacks, or a mulled apple cider bar.
+Check Pinterest for even ideas for apple cider toppings and snacks, or a mulled apple cider bar.

 It’s fun to get some different varieties of apples and make pies to see how the apple variety makes a difference to the taste and texture.
 Or get some slices from different bakeries and see which kind you like best— a Dutch apple crumb pie, or a traditional double crust, or apple cobbler?